1.What type of accreditation or licensing does the program have?

 Make sure you understand the recommended length of stay for the entire continuum of care at the mental health treatment program.
 What is the recommended length of stay for residential treatment program?
 What happens after residential treatment?
 What is the expected length of stay for day treatment?
 For the intensive outpatient program?

 Make sure your loved on and your family can commit to the entire length of stay and the full program in terms of time away from school and/or work and in terms of the financial commitment.
 Separate from a minimum length of stay, find out the what the program’s clinical team recommends as full participation in a complete continuum of care to experience the best possible outcomes.

-At Skyland Trail, the typical length of stay is 4 to 6 months when admitting to the psychiatric residential treatment program.
-Most clients spend about two months in residential treatment and an additional 2 to 4 months in nonresidential day treatment and intensive outpatient programs.
-Some clients admit directly to our mental health day treatment program and have an average total length of stay of three to four months.
+At Skyland Trail, the typical length of stay for our adult program is 2 to 4 months when admitting to the psychiatric residential treatment program.
+Most clients spend 1 to 2 months in residential treatment and an additional 1 to 3 months in nonresidential day treatment and intensive outpatient programs.
+Some clients admit directly to our mental health day treatment program and have an average total length of stay of 2 to 3 months.